1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Are surgical options available?

 Yes.
-In select cases, procedures such as a thrombectomy (removal of the clot) or a TIPS (transjugular intrahepatic portosystemic shunt) may be recommended to restore blood flow and relieve portal hypertension.
+Selective cases can also be advised (i.e. thrombectomy (removal of the clot) or a TIPS (transjugular intrahepatic portosystemic shunt)) to promote the blood circulation and alleviate portal hypotension.

 How often should I follow up?